 Rate case 2019: serving customers with clean, reliable and affordable energy

-Most companies set their own prices for products.
-Regulated utilities like APS are different.
-To adjust our prices, we file a request with the Arizona Corporation Commission (ACC), which opens a public process called a rate case to examine the filing.
-Our 2019 request, submitted at the direction of the ACC, is designed to recover investments made to make the system cleaner and better able to integrate renewables, and to build out the system to continue to reliably serve the needs of a growing Arizona.
+Unlike most companies that can set prices for their products, APS is a regulated utility that must file a request with the Arizona Corporation Commission (ACC) to open a public process called a rate case.
+Our 2019 request, submitted at the direction of the ACC, is designed to recover investments we’ve made to our system that is cleaner, better integrated with renewables, and continues to reliably serve the needs of a growing Arizona.

 A rate case seeks to balance the needs of customers and the utility.
 It determines the price customers pay for safe, reliable electricity.
-It also authorizes a profit target (but not a guarantee) to support a financially sound utility, which in turn helps attract more affordable investment in the energy system.
+It also authorizes the opportunity, but not guarantee, to earn a competitive rate of return to support a financially sound utility, which in turn helps attract more investment into Arizona’s largest energy system.
 A utility’s request to set new rates undergoes an extensive examination over a period of many months.
-It typically takes 12-18 months before new rates go into effect.

 January 2021 - March 2021

 Rate case hearing; customer advocates and others participate

 July 2020 - February 2021

 Public comment meetings October 2019 APS filed rate case request at the direction of the ACC